abilian/lab.abilian.com/docs/Tech/Cloud/The 12 Factor App.md

 ## *Beyond the Twelve-Factor App* (2016)

-Kevin Hoffman's book, *[Beyond the Twelve-Factor App](https://raw.githubusercontent.com/ffisk/books/master/beyond-the-twelve-factor-app.pdf)*, published in 2016, expanded upon Adam Wiggins’ original twelve factors by introducing additional insights and principles relevant to the contemporary development landscape, especially considering the advancements in cloud computing and microservices architectures.
+Kevin Hoffman's book, *[Beyond the Twelve-Factor App](https://raw.githubusercontent.com/ffisk/books/master/beyond-the-twelve-factor-app.pdf)*, published in 2016, expanded upon Adam Wiggins’ original twelve factors by introducing additional insights and principles, especially considering the advancements in cloud computing and microservices architectures.

-Hoffman’s book acknowledges the significance of the original twelve factors but also recognizes areas where the landscape has evolved or where new emphases are needed to address modern development and operational challenges.
+Hoffman’s book acknowledges the significance of the original twelve factors but also recognizes areas where the technology and practices have evolved or where new emphases are needed to address modern development and operational challenges.
 Here are some key areas and insights Hoffman added to the discussion:

 1. **API-First**: Hoffman emphasizes designing with APIs in mind from the start, ensuring that applications are built for integration and interaction with other services.
 This approach facilitates modularity and service reuse.